-- Residency-families who live, work, or have been hired to work in Carroll County. - Disability-families with a head of household or spouse of the head of household is a person with a disability.
+- Elderly-An elderly family is one in which the head, spouse, co-head, or sole member is 62 years or older. - Disability-families with a head of household or spouse of the head of household is a person with a disability.
 Proof of disability will be required at time of selection from the waiting list.
-HUD regulations prohibit admission preferences for specific types of disabilities, and families must still meet the residency preference. - Veterans-individuals who can prove they served in active duty in the Armed Forces. - Homeless-an individual who is currently homeless and able to verify prior residency of at least six months in Carroll County. - Permanent Supportive Housing-families who have been homeless who are now in this federal program. - Victims of Domestic Violence-individuals who have been subjected to or victimized by a member of the family or household within the past six months.
-Carroll County Housing will require evidence that the family has been displaced as a result of fleeing violence in the home.
-Families are also eligible for this preference if there is proof that the family is currently living in a situation where they are being subjected to or victimized by violence in the home.
-The following criteria are used to establish a family's eligibility for this preference: - Actual or threatened violence directed against the applicant or the applicant's family by a spouse or other household member who lives in the unit with the family. - The actual or threatened violence must have occurred within the past 180 days or be of a continuing nature.
+HUD regulations prohibit admission preferences for specific types of disabilities. - Veterans-individuals who can prove they served in active duty in the Armed Forces. - Homeless-an individual who is currently homeless and able to verify prior residency in Carroll County. - Permanent Supportive Housing-families who have been homeless who are now in this federal program in Carroll County. - Victims of Domestic Violence-a limited preference of two vouchers will be provided for referrals from a designated local domestic violence organization. - All others